New Alchemy Distilling

 El Dorado, California

 New Alchemy Distilling is passionate about bringing new perspectives to classic spirits.
-Owned and operated by distillers Matt Sweeny and Jason Somerby, both medical doctors by training, the idea for New Alchemy was conceived in the research laboratory where the two founders first met.
+Owned and operated by distillers Matt Sweeny and Jason Somerby, both of whom have PhDs, the idea for New Alchemy was conceived in the research laboratory where the two founders first met.

 Matt and Jason combine both artistic and highly technical skill sets to develop new approaches to traditional spirits.
 The neutral spirit used in the gins and the vodka are distilled in-house from local wine.
 The botanicals in the gins are hand sorted, weighed, ground and then precisely extracted by vapor-path distillation using a unique still they designed and built.
 The vodka undergoes a proprietary technique to further purify the spirit until it is bright and crisp.